kagenti/mcp-gateway/docs/design/overview.md

 **Resposibilities:**

-- Parsing and validation of the MCP JSONRPC body
+- Parsing and validation of the MCP [JSON-RPC](https://www.jsonrpc.org/) body
 - Setting the key request headers:
     - x-destination-mcp, x-mcp-tool, mcp-session-id
 - Watching for 404 reponses from MCP servers and invalidating the  session store.